-A lesson on market randomness and discipline
+A lesson on market randomness

 Investors and market participants are unique in the sense that they know without a shadow of a doubt whether their returns are better than the market portfolio or subpar.
 In other disciplines, performance can be very subjective, but investors have the market indices including S&P 500, Nasdaq-100 and Dow Jones Industrial Average that are updating constantly to give market participants a sense of how they compare.
 However, it is not as simple as that; greater than market returns does not infer anything about risk, strategy, or ability to replicate results.
 This is certainly the case when we look at the crypto trading hamster named Mr. Goxx.

 The German-born hamster Mr. Goxx makes trades inside his hamster box and is taking a run at beating the market as well as all the market gurus.
 The process of picking trades for Mr. Goxx is quite simple: he runs on a spinning wheel to choose his crypto asset and then walks through either a Buy or a Sell tunnel to lock in his decision and make a 20 Euro sized trade based on his decision.
 This decision-making process is completely random, but since he started trading on June 12, 2021, his portfolio is up 24% as of September 24th, 2021.
 You can watch his entire process every day and in real time by joining his twitch stream to see the magic.
 Some of the cryptos that Mr. Goxx trades include BTC, ETH, EOS, LTC, and XRP but there are quite a few more crypto pairs, many of which can be traded in Quantfury at the real-time exchange spot prices of Binance and/or Coinbase with no fees or commissions.